- The altar by the oak tree at Moreh near Shechem

 Genesis 12:8, from there he moved to the hill country on the east of Bethel and pitched his tent, with Bethel on the west and Ai on the east.
 And there he built an altar to the LORD and called upon the name of the LORD.
 And Abram journeyed on, still going toward the Negeb.

-The word move in verse 8 here has an interesting meaning in its original language.
-The word move means when Abram retired … when he retired, in his old age he moved to the mountains east of Bethel.
-Beth-el or Bethel means the house of God.
-But the place did not get its name until Jacob, Abraham’s grandson spending the night there and had a dream of seeing the stairs to Heaven where angels were descending and ascending, Genesis 28:19.
-Ai itself means a pile of rubble.
+The word “move” in verse 8 has an interesting meaning in its original language.
+It refers to Abram’s retirement, … when he retired.
+In his old age, he retired to the mountains east of Bethel, which means “the house of God.”
+However, the place didn’t receive its name until Abraham’s grandson Jacob spent the night there and had a dream of seeing a stairway to heaven, with angels ascending and descending (Genesis 28:19).
+“Ai,” on the other hand, means “a pile of rubble.”
 The city was later destroyed by Joshua in Joshua 7-8.
-This place is about 30 km from the area of Shechem.
+This place is approximately 30 km from the area of Shechem.

-He pitched his tent with Bethel on the west and Ai on the east.
-This sounds like.., Abram built his life with the House of God on one side and his past on the other.
-The word east, Ai to the east, in the original Hebrew, has a meaning of origin, past, ancient times.
-Interestingly, he built an altar there and called on the name of God.
-Yes, we all need our altar to keep burning in this life we have, leaving the past, going to the House of God into eternity.
-Abram’s altar here shows much dependence on God even until he becomes old to guide him all along the path of his life.
+Abram pitched his tent with Bethel to the west and Ai to the east.
+This arrangement suggests that he built his life with the House of God on one side and his past on the other.
+In the original Hebrew, the word “east” (referring to Ai’s location) means “origin,” “past,” or “ancient times.”
+Interestingly, Abram built an altar there and called on the name of God.
+This demonstrates the importance of having an altar (an image of prayer and worship) in our lives, which keeps burning as we leave the past behind and journey towards the House of God for eternity.
+Abram’s altar shows his deep dependence on God, even in his old age, to guide him throughout his life’s journey.

-Unfortunately, in the next verse 9, Abraham kept on walking to the south (Negeb).
-Verse 10 then states that famine arose in Canaan and instead of Abram turning to Bethel, he headed for Egypt directly.
-He should have turned to the altar he was building between Bethel and Ai, not to Egypt.
-When a similar famine occurred in Isaac’s generation, Isaac did not go to Egypt but remained in that area, an area later controlled by the Philistines.
-Genesis 26.
-Because Abram went to Egypt, it was there Pharaoh gave him Hagar as a gift, along with male and female slaves and much other livestock.
-As a gift in exchange for Pharaoh taking Sarai, Abram’s wife.
-Genesis 12:16.
+Unfortunately, in the next verse (verse 9), Abraham continued his journey towards the south (Negeb).
+Verse 10 then describes how a famine arose in Canaan, and instead of turning towards Bethel, Abram went directly to Egypt.
+He should have turned to the altar he was building between Bethel and Ai, instead of going to Egypt.
+When a similar famine occurred in Isaac’s generation, Isaac did not go to Egypt but remained in the area, which was later controlled by the Philistines (Genesis 26).
+As a result of Abram’s journey to Egypt, Pharaoh gave him Hagar as a gift, along with male and female slaves, and much other livestock, in exchange for taking Sarai, Abram’s wife (Genesis 12:16).

 3. The Altar at Bethel again, after back from Egypt